Chengdu Rongcheng F.C.: Top tier league

 Preparation for Chengdu Rongcheng's 2022 debut Chinese Super League season under Seo Jung-won began as the club signed the likes of Austrian centre-back Richard Windbichler, Chinese Taipei midfielder Tim Chow, both on free contracts, South Korean midfielder Kim Min-woo, among several other pre-season winter signings.
 Chengdu Rongcheng were winless for their opening 8 games, including a 6-game drawing streak.
 Chengdu grabbed their first ever CSL win on 8 July at a centralised neutral venue in Meizhou, Guangdong, beating Tianjin Jinmen Tiger 2–1.
 Chengdu would go on to win their next four games on the bounce as they propelled themselves to 6th place, 13 games in, until their third loss of the season came against a competitive Shandong Taishan side, who beat them 2–1 on 21 August 2022.
 It then went on to be a continuous period of highs as Chengdu were only beaten 2 times in the next 22 games, until the end of the 2022 Chinese Super League season.
 That period included a 14-game unbeaten league run that further extended into the following season, new incomings as skilled Brazilian Matheus Saldanha had joined on loan for the rest of the season, and two matches in the Chinese FA Cup.
-Two 3–0 wins over Hebei and fellow newly-promoted Meizhou Hakka advanced them to a two-legged quarter-final tie where they were eliminated by two 0–4 defeats to Shanghai Port in January of the following calendar year, 2023.
+Two 3–0 wins over Hebei and fellow newly promoted Meizhou Hakka advanced them to a two-legged quarter-final tie where they were eliminated by two 0–4 defeats to Shanghai Port in January of the following calendar year, 2023.
 Chengdu Rongcheng finished 5th in the 2022 season on 65 points, narrowly missing out on AFC Champions League football on head-to-head points.
 The stand-outs and surprise packages of the season were Hu Hetao and Mutellip Iminqari who broke onto the scene under manager Seo Jung-won, and played 25 games and 24 games in all competitions respectively.
 On 23 December 2022, Chengdu Rongcheng moved to their new and current home, the Phoenix Hill Football Stadium, and were victorious for their first three games of playing at home there that season.

 AFC Champions League Elite debut

 Chengdu Rongcheng ended the 2024 Chinese Super League in third place where the club was given a berth to play in the 2025–26 AFC Champions League Elite qualifying play-offs, they would face off against Thailand club Bangkok United on 12 August 2025 at home where Chengdu ended up winning 3–0 thus qualifying to the group stage being the club first ever continental tournament that they have participated.
-On 17 September, Chengdu played their first continental match but fall to a 2–1 defeat to Korean club Ulsan HD.
+On 17 September, Chengdu played their first continental match but fell to a 2–1 defeat to Korean club Ulsan HD.